paul0x7CF/Uni-dse-project/README.md

 # How are questions handled?

+An overview on different scenarios and recommended ways on how to contact us and get support is listed at the `Tips and Recommendations` collection on Moodle.
+In the following a short overview will be provided.
+In addition to the asynchronous methods listed below synchronous QA slots are available:

-For general inquiries (which are relevant for multiple teams) please use the Moodle forums.
-In case of individual inquiries please contact our **tutors first**.
-For this create a GitLab issue and add the tutor's GitLab handle:
+- For general inquiries (which are relevant for **multiple teams**) please use the **Moodle forums**.
+In case of individual inquiries (only relevant for **one person or team**) we recommend the use of **GitLab issues**.

-- Kevin Miller (git handle @millerk97)
+- Contact our **tutor first**.
+Especially for questions related to the implementaiton of the assignment or programming tasks.
 If our tutors are unable to provide assistance they will forward your inquiry to the relevant supervisor.

+- To contact our tutors create a GitIssue and add one of the following GitHandles into your issue description text.
+The following tutor(s) are availble: `Kevin Miller (git handle @millerk97)`

 For **exceptional situations**, such as, team building issues you can also contact your supervisor directly.
-Based on experience most Git issues are not related to us and instead focus on internal team communication.
-Hence, if you want to contact a tutor or supervisor, always use their Git handles in your issues such that the respective person is notified about your inquiry by GitLab.
+This also applies to **high level questions** on the assignment or the programming tasks.
+For example, if you see multiple design options and are unsure which one to follow up on.
+Here the expirience of your supervisor can be used to guide you on your DSE journey.

 Your **team supervisor** can be identified based on your team’s id.

 - For teams `1XX` the supervisor is Kristof Böhmer (git handle @boehmek2).
 - For teams `2XX` the supervisor is Georg Simhandl (git handle @georgs74).
+- For teams `3XX` the supervisor is Georg Kaes (git handle @kaesg9).

+**If nobody responds**: Based on your experience most Git issues are not related to us and instead focus on internal team communication.
+Hence, if you want to contact a tutor or supervisor, **always use their Git handles in your issues description text**.
+Such that the respective person is notified about your inquiry by GitLab.
+To repeate: Do not assign a GitIssue.
+We will only be notified if you add the GitHandle directly into the description text.

-Use these respective GitLab handles to specifically address a person in a Git issue.
-For this add the GitLab handle into the issue description.
-As a last resort, you can contact the course [email](mailto:dse@swa.univie.ac.at).
+As a last resort, you can contact the course [email](mailto:dse@swa.univie.ac.at) or tutor [email](mailto:dse.tutor@swa.univie.ac.at).

 # Which functions should not be used?